 How can commercial real estate (CRE) resist recession?
 By optimizing charges and adding extra value to rented properties.
 Smart heating, ventilation, and air conditioning (HVAC) control is a perfect tool for it.

-As a savvy entrepreneur, you can go even further than most in the CRE business by passing the control of your buildings over to artificial intelligence.
-Yes, IoT-based HVAC is smart, but AI-empowered HVAC systems are the smartest yet.
+Are you ready to go further?
+Then it’s time to pass the control of your buildings over to artificial intelligence.
+Yes, IoT-based HVAC is smart.
+But AI-empowered HVAC systems are the smartest.

 This is how Abel Samaniego, CEO and co-founder of $4.4M worth HVAC solutions, explains the value of their product equipped with the AI functionality: